 This course will be of value to a wide range of professionals working in or interested in this field.
-These include professionals involved in producing products containing critical raw materials as well as local or national government officials tasked with organizing waste management and recycling for these products.
+These include professionals involved in producing products containing CRMs (such as electronics) as well as local or national government officials tasked with organizing waste management and recycling for these products.
 Students interested in the field of waste management will also find this course helpful for their studies in electronics, industrial design, and industrial ecology.

 Innovative product design and reusing, recycling and remanufacturing products can help to deal with a raw materials shortage.
 But this can only provide an integrated solution if we keep CRMs in the loop through smarter CRM management.
 The starting point is to identify CRMs in products.
 It is not always clear what materials are in which products.
 It is, therefore, necessary to keep all metals in the loop for as long as possible.

 In this course, you will learn the potential benefits of circular procurement and how recycling technologies and more efficient ways of collecting and recycling critical raw materials (CRMs) can make your business and production more resource resilient.

 Week 1: Urgency and challenges with critical raw materials (CRMs) and waste.
 How can we find out what CRMs are in products, and how can we get them back?
 The effects of materials shortage, future development and geo-politics on raw materials.
 Current waste management of products containing CRMs in general, waste management of commercial and household waste, regulation of electric and electronic waste (WEEE).
 Environmental problems such as leaching heavy metals from incinerator ashes and landfills.
 Partial metals retrieval from incinerator ashes.